Amazon Q vs DevOps Chaos — Can This AI Fix AWS Faster Than You?

 Example 2: VPC Setup

-But Q hands you the template and goes:
+Q hands you the template and shrugs:

 “One click.
 Coffee break.”